coder0107git/cheerpj3-jpexs-ffdec/README.md

 ## Running

-**Note:** The website has a in page version of developer tools ([Eruda](https://www.npmjs.com/package/eruda)) to easily inspect the console and network requests.
+**Note:** The website has an in page version of developer tools ([Eruda](https://www.npmjs.com/package/eruda)) to easily inspect the console and network requests.
 It doesn't log network requests for CheerpJ resources but it does log the FFDEC network requests.

 ### Website
 On Github Pages [here](https://cheerpj3-jpexs-ffdec.coder0107git.v6.rocks/).